Version 1.0DraftLast updated: February 2025

 1. Compose reference data

-name, role, dates, text
+name, role, dates, text, domain, selector

 2. Generate nonce